wibeasley/cms-norman-jbc-2016/connect/README.md

 ## Harvest notes

+1. Background: these initial scripts are probably all we (at CMS Norman) will ever need).
+Based on our short experience with this backup approach, here are some ideas for expanding into to accommodate other schools and provide more flexible configurations.

 1. The `harvest-1.sh` is intended to be the simplest runnable version possible.
 Subsequent scripts (*e.g.*, `harvest-2.sh`) should be more efficient and have better error messages, but be more difficult for novice bash scripters to follow or adapt to their own scripts.

 1. `scp` is used because `rsync` is not installed on the Wallaby V23.
 However, the text files transfer so quickly (<10 sec), any performance benefit of rsync is probably minimal.